minhtrietbkit/minhtrietbkit.github.io/_posts/2019-03-11-networking-review-1.md

 ---
-title:  "Networking Review 1"
+title:  "Networking Review One"
 date:   2019-03-11
-layout: default
+layout: post
 category: network
 ---
+Networking is complicated!
+This **Networking Review** series is my attempt to review and demystify some of its concepts.

+The content of this series is mostly based on [Computer Networking: A Top-Down Approach (6th Edition)](https://www.amazon.com/Computer-Networking-Top-Down-Approach-6th/dp/0132856204).

 ## High Level